Connected Family Portraits — It’s All About the Hands

 I WANT YOU TO #existinphotos

-I'm a Brooklyn-based family photographer available to work throughout the NYC area.
+I'm a Brooklyn-based family and newborn photographer serving the NYC area.
 I can't wait to capture your family!